 - The Lake District (U.K.)

 - Tyrol (Austria)

 - Provence (France)

 - The French Alps

 We can’t possibly list all the amazing places you can visit by van in Europe – there are hundreds.

 With the continent being rather small, you can travel between the sea, lakes and mountains (and even change country!) in just a few hours.
 Discover different kinds of natural beauty, old towns, historical remains, and fantastic food by traveling to more than one destination.

 Conclusion on renting a campervan hire in Europe

-The van life community over here in Europe is continuously on the rise.
+The European van life community is continuously on the rise.

 If you’re looking for information or need help with how to rent a camper in Europe, there are always camper lovers on hand over on your favorite Van Life Instagram channels who will be more than happy to help.